VildeAvloes/semester-project-2/README.md

 ## :books: Description

 This is my delivery for **Semester Project 2** at Noroff.
-The task was to apply the skills acquired over the past semesters to build an **auction website** using the [Noroff API V2](https://docs.noroff.dev/docs/v2).
+The task was to apply the skills acquired over the past semesters to build an **auction website** using the provided API.

 The project adheres to the technical constraints approved by the company's CTO and implements the following user stories: